 Typically, analytics attributes conversions based on a last-click, or last interaction model.
-In this case, That would mean that this DMB campaign for the Google Merchandise Store has driven conversions valued at $613 with a Cost-per-acquisition (CPA) of $2.45.
+In this case, That would mean that this DMB campaign for the Google Merchandise Store has driven conversions valued at $1200 and ROAS of 80% (from second screen shot) with a Cost-per-acquisition (CPA) of $2.45 (from first screen shot).
 That looks pretty bad when we compare it to the spend of nearly $1500 for this campaign.

 When we look at this campaign on a first interaction model, the story is much different.
-The conversion value of this campaign is $34,100 with a CPA of $0.04 when analyzed on a first interaction model.
+The conversion value of this campaign is $21,092.20 with a ROAS of 1,406% and a CPA of $0.04 when analyzed on a first interaction model.
 If we just looked at this campaign based on first interaction, it looks like it’s performing great!
 If I was a media agency running this campaign for a business, I’d want to just report back based on the first interaction data (a reason why you should always ensure the metrics your agency is giving you reflect the full picture, not just their best interests).

 The truth of how impactful this one ad campaign is is somewhere in between what we see for the first and last interaction models.
 That’s where the Data-Driven model comes in.
 The Data-Driven model takes multiple touch points into account (up to 4), and weights them based on an algorithm run in the background to determine the relative impact of this campaign on the overall conversions based on the other potential touchpoints analyzed.
-It gives us a conversion value of about $6,500 with a CPA of $0.23, which seems much more realistic than either of the other two models.
+It gives us a conversion value of about $16,081.40 with a ROAS of 1,072% and a CPA of $0.23, which seems much more realistic than either of the other two models.